Make sure you're providing suitable and adequate training for your workers.

 Suitable training must be provided about hazardous manual tasks (HMT).

-Lifting technique training (e.g. bend your knees, keep your back straight) is not suitable HMT training and does not comply with legislation for HMT training and must not be used as the sole way of controlling the risk of sprain and strain injuries.
+Lifting technique training (e.g. bend your knees, keep your back straight) is not suitable HMT training and does not comply with legislation for HMT training.
+Lifting technique training does not reduce the risk of sprain and strain injuries.

 Find out more about why lifting technique training is not effective, and what workers should be doing instead.